saltstack/salt-user-guide/docs/topics/scheduler.rst

 Maximum parallel jobs running
 _____________________________

-The scheduler also supports ensuring that there are no more than N copies of a particular routine running.

-Use this for jobs that may be long-running and could step on each other or pile up in case of infrastructure outage.
+For jobs that are long-running and could possibly step on each other, or for jobs that could pile up in case of infrastructure outage, the scheduler supports the option ``maxrunning', the maximum number of copies of the routine that can run.
 The default for ``maxrunning`` is 1.

 .. code-block:: sls